soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E3_Einführung-CIDOCCRM_en.md

 ---

-## Expressing meaning with CIDOC CRM
+## Expressing Meaning with CIDOC CRM

 CIDOC CRM is **event-centered**, meaning that it describes not only *what something is*, but also **what happens to it**.
 (SIG2024cidoc, p.
 33)